 Ancient Egyptian Surgical Medical Tools

-Ancient Egyptians invented and used a variety of Surgical Medical Tools such as the Scalpel and Forceps that we still use today.
+The Ancient Egyptians of Kemet invented and used a variety of Surgical Medical Tools such as the Scalpel and Forceps that we still use today.

 In this entry, we will explore some of the most common Ancient Egyptian medical tools used by Ancient Egyptian Pharaohs and learn more about how they helped diagnose and treat various ailments.